mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Describing the plot of a novel

-Semantic memory, explicit
+Semantic memory, implicit

 #### Playing hide and seek

-Episodic memory, explicit
+Semantic memory, explicit

 #### Calculating a mean score

-Procedural memory, explicit
+Semantic memory, implicit

 #### Giving directions to the principal's office

-Semantic memory, explicit
+Semantic memory, implicit

 #### Writing up a prac. report

-Episodic memory, explicit
+Semantic memory, implicit

 #### Writing a computer program

-Procedural memory, explicit
+Semantic memory, implicit

 #### Answering a Trivial Pursuit question

-Semantic memory, explicit
+Semantic memory, implicit

 #### Playing Mario Bros. video game

-Procedural memory, implicit
+Procedural memory, explicit

 #### Feeling anxious at the sight of a mouse because of a traumatic previous encounter with a mouse